-Also Read>>> Healing Frequencies
+Also, Read>>> Healing Frequencies

 Thus, the laws of quantum mechanics explain why atoms and molecules are stable, emit and absorb light, and combine in chemical reactions.
 They explain phenomena as surprising as superconductivity and the superfluidity of helium and less exotic phenomena such as the ferromagnetism of magnets and the electrical conduction of metals or the existence of insulators.
-A whole zoo of new quantum excitations, called quasiparticles, is occasionally introduced in solid-state physics.
+In addition, a whole zoo of new quantum excitations, called quasiparticles, is occasionally introduced in solid-state physics.
 The best known are phonons, magnons, and excitons.

 Quantum mechanics also explains why and how the Sun shines, with the synthesis reactions of helium and deuterium, and the origin of the carbon nuclei in our body.
-It allows us to understand the existence of white dwarfs and neutron stars and the composition of stars in galaxies, and the structure of the Milky Way via the study of spectral lines such as that of hydrogen at 21 cm.
+In addition, it allows us to understand the existence of white dwarfs and neutron stars and the composition of stars in galaxies, and the structure of the Milky Way via the study of spectral lines such as that of hydrogen at 21 cm.

 Quantum physics and technology